 #7/9 STU (8.9.–29.11.2015)

-The presentation #7/9 STU opens with S a room devoted to the work of US minimalist Fred Sandback.
-T stands for Text and spotlights the preoccupation with language demonstrated by many Conceptual and Minimal artists.
-U playfully represents “Un-" and can signify “un-sorted", “un-curated" and “un-conditionally".
+The presentation #7/9 STU opened with S, a room devoted to the work of US minimalist Fred Sandback.
+T stood for Text and spotlighted the preoccupation with language demonstrated by many Conceptual and Minimal artists.
+U playfully represented “Un-" variously signifying such things as “un-sorted", “un-curated" and “un-conditionally".
 The works on view were selected by the entire museum staff and would otherwise not have formed part of the presentation of the collection.

 Starting with P, the display took a look at the theme of 'process', as best highlighted in the works of Mario Merz, Hanne Darboven, and Roman Opalka.
 The letter Q stood for 'Questions & (various) Answers'.
 This room was curated by the artist group Myvillages, at the invitation of the museum's art education and outreach department.
 In this participatory space, visitors were able to trace and determine the formation process behind art and exhibitions.
 And finally, under the letter R, one room was dedicated to the work of Ed Ruscha, in particular his artist's books.

 #5/9 MNO (17.2.-17.5.2015)